 Our A4 monthly full colour magazine is of a high standard and has won several awards for it’s quality.

-The Mini Cooper Register is recognised by the Motor Sports Association, the governing body of Motor Sport within the United Kingdom which allows the club to run Motor Sport events.
+The Mini Cooper Register is recognised by the Motorsport UK, the governing body of Motor Sport within the United Kingdom which allows the club to run Motor Sport events.
 The club is affiliated to a number of Regional Associations which widen the variety of events members can participate in.

 The Mini Cooper Register is a DVLA approved Club who can deal with a ‘lost’ registration application (DVLA form v765) for any Mini variant, not just Mini Coopers.
 The cost is £60 to non-members and £20 to members.
 If you are a non-member and you wish the club to help you try and regain a ‘lost’ registration you might consider joining the club anyway as the considerable saving goes much of the way to paying for a year’s membership and of course you have all the other advantages of being a club member!